cal-data-eng/fa23/syllabus.md

 ## DSP Accommodations
 If you are registered with the Disabled Students’ Program (DSP) you can expect to receive an email from us during the first week of classes.
 Otherwise, email our [course email]({{site.course.email}}).
 DSP students can submit assignment extension requests via the [Extenuating Circumstances Form (link TBD)]({{site.course.extenuating_circumstances}}).

-## Collaboration Policy
+## Collaboration and Integrity
+You are encouraged to discuss practice problems and lecture content with your fellow students and with course staff.
+Arguing with friends about exercises is an excellent and time-honored way to learn.
+However, **you must write up all your own assignments and code by yourself**.
+Copying assignments from other sources is not only dishonest, it also doesn’t help anyone, least of all yourself.

-We do not allow for collaboration on assignments since we expect you to complete all assignments individually.
-However, you are free (and encouraged!) to discuss concepts from lecture.
-We will follow the [EECS departmental policy](https://eecs.berkeley.edu/resources/students/academic-dishonesty) on academic honesty, so be sure you are familiar with it.
-And hey — don’t cheat.
-Not cool.
+We will follow the [EECS departmental policy](https://eecs.berkeley.edu/resources/students/academic-dishonesty){: target="\_blank"} on academic honesty, so be sure you are familiar with it.
+We will be running advanced plagiarism detection programs on all assignments.
+Posting solutions is also prohibited.
+If you find a solution online, please email a link to that solution tot he instructor.

+We are tough with dishonest students and we hope that we will not be put in that situation in this class.
+We expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and with respect for you.
+If you need help, just reach out and ask us.
+You are not alone.

 ## Academic and Wellness Resources